Automattic/photon.js/Readme.md

 # This repository has moved!

-It is not part of the [Calypso](https://github.com/Automattic/wp-calypso/tree/master/packages/photon) repository.
+It is now part of the [Calypso](https://github.com/Automattic/wp-calypso/tree/master/packages/photon) repository.

 # photon.js